 - Crescent Dough - if you want to use biscuit dough, you can absolutely do that here instead of crescent dough.

-- Hot dogs - cut a few larger hot dogs into smaller pieces if you cannot find cocktail franks.
+- Hot dogs - cut a few larger hot dogs into smaller pieces if you cannot find cocktail franks

 While there are not many variations for this particular recipe, here are some serving suggestions:

-How do I store this recipe?
-Can I freeze this?
+How do I store the leftovers?

 Hungry for More?

-Looking for other recipes like this?
-Try these:
+Looking for other recipes to pair this with?
+Try these out!

 Crescent Roll Mini Hot Dogs